spree/spree-guides/content/integration/messages/stock_messages.md

 This message will set the ```count_on_hand``` for a ```Spree::Variant``` based on the provided sku and the quantity.
 The quantity can be negative!.
 This message will always force the quantity.

 !!!
-It's impossible to create any backorders for a Spree 1.3 store since the logic is tied to Orders and InventoryUnits.
+It's impossible to create any backorders for a Spree Commerce 1.3 storefront since the logic is tied to Orders and InventoryUnits.
 An ```InvalidQuantityException``` will be raised when that's happening.
 !!!

 ---stock_actual.json---